- Check your chances of being accepted before you apply

 How a balance transfer can help rebuild your credit

 All credit card issuers report borrower activity back to credit reference agencies (CRAs) such as Experian or Equifax.
 Provided you stick to your repayments, you’ll build up a positive record.
-At the same time, provided you pay off more than you’re spending and being charged in interest, you’ll also improve your debt-to-income ratio.
+At the same time, provided you pay off more than you’re spending and being charged interest, you’ll also improve your debt-to-income ratio.

 Credit cards designed for those who need to build their credit are known as credit builder cards.
-Credit builders typically have less strict eligibility requirements that most credit cards, but higher rates and lower opening credit limits.
+Credit builders typically have less strict eligibility requirements than most credit cards, but higher rates and lower opening credit limits.
 In a few cases, these cards can come with balance transfer offers.

 Specialist cards such as these can make good “stepping stone” products.
 The rates are relatively high, but the eligibility criteria are less strict.
 So they can be a smart way to transition to credit products with better rates.